-We will not receive any proceeds from the sale of the shares of common stock by the Selling Stockholders.
-All net proceeds from the sale of the shares of common stock covered by this prospectus will go to the Selling Stockholders.
+We will not receive any proceeds from the sale of the shares of common stock by the Selling Stockholder.
+All net proceeds from the sale of the shares of common stock covered by this prospectus will go to the Selling Stockholder.
 We expect that the Selling Stockholder will sell their shares of common stock as described under "Plan of Distribution."

-We may receive proceeds from each of the exercise of the Preferred Investment Option, the 2020 Common Warrant and the 2021 Common Warrant and related issuance of shares of common stock.
-Each of the Preferred Investment Option, the 2020 Common Warrant and the 2021 Common Warrant, however, is exercisable on a cashless basis only under certain circumstances.
-If each of the Preferred Investment Option, the 2020 Common Warrant and the 2021 Common Warrant is exercised for cash in full, the gross proceeds would be approximately \$21.2 million.
-We intend to use the net proceeds from the exercise of each of the Preferred Investment Option, the 2020 Common Warrant and the 2021 Common Warrant, if any, for general corporate purposes and working capital.
+We may receive proceeds from the exercise of the Common Warrant and related issuance of shares of common stock.
+The Common Warrant, however, is exercisable on a cashless basis only under certain circumstances.
+If the Common Warrant is exercised for cash in full, the gross proceeds would be approximately \$10.0 million.
+We intend to use the net proceeds from the exercise of the Common Warrant, if any, for general corporate purposes and working capital.

 Pending any use, as described above, we intend to invest the net proceeds in high-quality, short-term, interest-bearing securities.
-We can make no assurances that any of the Preferred Investment Option, the 2020 Common Warrant and the 2021 Common Warrant will be exercised, or if exercised, that it will be exercised for cash, the quantity which will be exercised or in the period in which it will be exercised.
+We can make no assurances that the Common Warrant will be exercised, or if exercised, that it will be exercised for cash, the quantity which will be exercised or in the period in which it will be exercised.